 Support Group Facilitator

 The Support Group Facilitator plays a critical role in the delivery of support services at community level.
-Once a month, they create a confidential and welcoming virtual space, where people living with Parkinson’s and/or their care partners can share their experiences and develop supportive relationships in a group setting.
+Once a month, they create a confidential and welcoming in-person or virtual space, where people living with Parkinson’s and/or their care partners can share their experiences and develop supportive relationships in a group setting.
 The time commitment for this opportunity is 3 – 5 hours per month.
-We are looking to fill several vacancies in the Ottawa and the surrounding area.
+We are looking to fill two in person vacancies one in Orleans and one in Kanata.

 As a Support Group Facilitator, you bring a keen desire to make a difference in the lives of people affected by Parkinson’s.
 Your empathetic approach, enthusiasm for learning, and ability to facilitate discussion about issues related to Parkinson’s are key factors in ensuring that monthly support groups are safe spaces.

 What is Needed to Succeed in this Role

 • Compassion and a non-judgmental approach to supporting people